AlienKevin/cantonese_wikipedia_dump/README.md

 # Cantonese Wikipedia Dump

 This repo contains a plain text dump of the Cantonese Wikipedia on September 1st, 2022.
-There are 16,527,423 Chinese characters in the full dump.
-As specified by [WikiMedia](https://dumps.wikimedia.org/legal.html), all original textual content is licensed under the [GNU Free Documentation License (GFDL)](https://www.gnu.org/licenses/fdl-1.3.html) and the [Creative Commons Attribution-Share-Alike 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/).
+Some estimated statistics of the dump:
+* CJK characters ≈ 16,527,423
+* Unique Cantonese characters ≈ 2,140,870 (13% of all CJK characters)

 # Structure of the Dump